 I dreamed up this easy way with chicory this evening, to go with slow roast free-range pork.
 We also had my braised sliced courgettes alongside, which I will post shortly.
-The lovely bitterness of chicory cuts the fattiness of pork, helping you digest it.
+The lovely bitterness of chicory cuts the fattiness of the pork, helping you digest it.
 You could also serve this as a starter, with a sprinkling of parmesan, or a tablespoon of chopped, raw walnuts.

 2 medium heads of chicory, treviso, or radicchio, rinsed, then halved lengthways